More than 100,000 people in the U.S. are waiting for an organ transplant.

 Myth: Organ donation is against my faith.

-Fact: Most major faiths accept organ donation.
-These include Catholicism, Islam, Buddhism, most branches of Judaism and most Protestant faiths.
-Some religions believe organ donation to be an act of charity.
+Fact: Many major faiths support organ donation.
+These include Catholicism, Islam, most branches of Judaism and most Protestant faiths.
 If you don't know where your faith stands on organ donation, ask a member of your clergy.

 Myth: I'm younger than 18.
 I'm too young to make this decision.